breeze4/dearchiver-extension/docs/SPEC.md

 # Dearchiver Extension Specification

 ## Overview
-Chrome extension that adds a contextual menu option to open links in the Internet Archive (Wayback Machine).
+Chrome extension that adds a contextual menu option to open links in archive.is.

 ## Core Functionality

 ### Context Menu Integration
 - Add a context menu item that appears when right-clicking on a link
-- Menu item labeled appropriately to indicate it will open the link in Internet Archive
+- Menu item labeled appropriately to indicate it will open the link in archive.is
-- When clicked, opens the Internet Archive Wayback Machine with the target URL
+- When clicked, opens archive.is with the target URL

 ## Technical Requirements